inferno-framework/inferno-framework.github.io/docs/user-interface.md

 This display is similar to the "Specification Requirements" page, but
 - Includes only requirements verified by the selected test, group, or suite.
 - Does not include the list of all tests that verify the requirement.
-- Does not include filter capabilities.
+- Does not support filtering.

 Note that
-- A passing test does not necessarily indicate conformance to all associated
-  requirements: if the requirement is associated with multiple tests, the verification performed by each test may only be partial.
+- A passing test does not necessarily indicate conformance to all associated requirements.
+If the requirement is associated with multiple tests, the verification performed by each test may be partial.
 - Other requirements may be verified by child tests or test groups.
-Verified requirements do not roll up into the parent’s list of verified requirements because a passing parent does not imply a passing child (e.g., for optional tests).
+Verified requirements do not roll up into the parent’s list of verified requirements because a passing parent does not always imply a passing child (e.g., in the case of an optional child test).